1 9 6 8 – 1 9 8 0 (UK)

 152 x 30 minute episodes

-Basil Brush – a mischievous upper-class fox, created and voiced by Ivan Owen (formerly the operator of Yoo-Hoo the Cuckoo in the 1950s’ Billy Bean and His Funny Machine and dog Fred Barker in Tuesday Rendezvous and Five O’Clock Club) – started off on the telly in a little-known puppet show called The Three Scampis as a sidekick to a Scottish hedgehog called Spike McPike (voiced by Wally Whyton) and a human called Howard Williams.
+Basil Brush – a mischievous upper-class fox, created by Peter Firmin (of Smallfilms) and voiced by Ivan Owen (formerly the operator of Yoo-Hoo the Cuckoo in the 1950s’ Billy Bean and His Funny Machine and dog Fred Barker in Tuesday Rendezvous and Five O’Clock Club) – started off on the telly in a little-known puppet show called The Three Scampis as a sidekick to a Scottish hedgehog called Spike McPike (voiced by Wally Whyton) and a human called Howard Williams.

 Basil soon got his own show now accompanied by Mr Derek (Derek Fowlds from Yes, Minister and Heartbeat) whose chunky sweaters and comparatively stern demeanour seemed to keep the Deerstalkered One in check to some degree.